Get to know me a little more…

 2009 – 2050 – The Professional Coach and Writer

-The last 8 years have been filled with great experiences for me, I have a growing coaching business, I have been a Director for an Entrepreneurial Education Program requiring me to present to and teach 100 + people, and supported dozens of people to achieve result in their businesses and personal lives.
+The last 8 years have been filled with great experiences for me, I have a growing coaching business, I have been a Director for an Entrepreneurial Education Program requiring me to present on stage and teach 100 + people, and supported dozens of people to achieve result in their businesses and personal lives.
 I work with individuals and businesses as an in-house coach and providing strategic direction to management and I choose my own hours to fit with my preferred lifestyle.